a11n/android-lint/README.md

 #### 4. Detectors
 This section demonstrates how to cope with `Detectors`.
 It showcases simple as well as advanced detecting techniques.

-#### 5. Testing
+#### 5. Verification
-This section presents how to test custom Lint rules.
+This section presents how to test and debug custom Lint rules.

 #### 6. Application
 This section elaborates options to apply your custom Android Lint rules to your Android application project.